mheere/vue-grid-advanced/README.md

 # An advanced Vue.js Grid Component

-> This Vue grid is currently under active development.
-There are a number of features that are currently being worked on.
-If you fancy contributing to this project then contact me on github or fork the project from there.
+> This Vue grid is currently *under active development*.
+If you fancy contributing to this project then contact me on github or fork the project.
 ___

 # Demo